chapter 07

 "Good.
 That would not help our chances."

-"I won't promise, but I tell you there is a high probability that I kill that bastard if he doesn't release John."
+“I know I am supposed to be the King of Love, but I tell you there is a high probability that I kill that bastard if he doesn’t release John.”

-I didn't want John in Jail.
-Now that we were finally living in the same city, when we could finally see each other, he was in prison.
+I didn’t want John in jail for a day.
+Now that we were finally living in the same country, when we could finally see each other, he was in prison.
 Because Herod was a full grown idiot.

 John had done his Job well.
 He had called himself John the Baptist and played the role of Eliah to help check off the list of the stuff we had to get done to get Jerusalem seriously infected.